Larks & Deserts, birding the southern Namibian Biomes & Deserts; Individual Ornithology & Nature Photography Tour in Southern Namibia

 As you explore, keep an eye out for the Grey Tit, an avian gem that may make a delightful appearance amidst this stunning backdrop.

 - 1 night at a rustic lodge nestled on the edge of the Namib Desert, where winter rains occasionally grace the land, and snow is a rare occurrence even in Namibia.
 This tranquil lodge boasts breathtaking views that will enhance your stay.

 - Dinner, bed and breakfast

 Half-Man, Cape Robin-Chats & Wild Horses

-In the “Jacket Plums”, which partly line the banks of the Oranje, we can find the Cape Robin-Chat and, with a bit of luck, the Grey-backed Cisticola in the sparse mountain vegetation.
+Along the banks of the Orange River, partially shaded by “Jacket Plums,” you can spot the Cape Robin-Chat and, with a stroke of luck, the Grey-backed Cisticola in the sparse mountain vegetation.

 Day 10 & 11

 - 2 nights in a comfortable guesthouse / pension / hotel

 - Boat trip to Halifax Island.
 Here you can see the rare spectacled African Penguins and often get to see Heaviside’s Dolphins – a really crisp refreshing experience.

 - Day trip into the completely untouched wilderness of the Sperrgebiet to the Elisabeth Bay Mine.